 In practice, non-overlapping solvers are integrated using so-called bridge rules between the different constraints they define.
-These bridge rules often destroy wellbehavedness and we show by example how completion fares with such solvers.
+These bridge rules often destroy well-behavedness and we show by example how completion fares with such solvers.
 The resulting constraint solver may contain redundant rules.
-Since propagation in a rule-based constraint solver corresponds to a fixpoint computation with its rules, it is preferable to have a minimal set of rules to accelerate the fixpoint computation.
+Since propagation in a rule-based constraint solver corresponds to a fixpoint computation with its rules, it is preferable to have a minimal number of rules to accelerate the fixpoint computation.
 Based on the operational equivalence notion [3], we present a method to detect and remove redundant rules in a CHR constraint solver.

 Related Work.
 There is a renewed interest in languages and models for constraint solver cooperation.
-An overview of the issues in cooperative constraint solving can be found in [11].
-Recent work in this area includes BALI [13], a scheme for integrating heterogeneous solvers by encapsulation: a cooperation language based on strategies is compiled into solver specific communication code.
-Similarly, the framework of [7] relies on strategies to specify when component solvers are to be applied.
-The framework of [12] requires specific interfaces from the constraint solvers and a meta constraint solver to coordinate the cooperating solvers.
+An overview of the issues in cooperative constraint solving can be found in [14].
+Recent work in this area includes BALI [16], a scheme for integrating heterogeneous solvers by encapsulation: a cooperation language based on strategies is compiled into solver specific communication code.
+Similarly, the framework of [8] relies on strategies to specify when component solvers are to be applied.
+The framework of [15] requires specific interfaces from the constraint solvers and a meta constraint solver to coordinate the cooperating solvers.
 Examples and implementations of this framework concentrate on numerical constraints.

 When CHR is used as an implementation language for constraint solvers, desirable properties like confluence and operational equivalence can be decided once termination has been established.
 There is no need for specific interfaces, because the constraint solvers communicate freely via shared variables using their common built-in constraints.
 In well-behaved CHR solvers, it does not matter which of the applicable rules are applied.
-In particular, in well-behaved merged solvers, it does not matter from which solvers the rules are coming from.
-Thus any type of cooperation strategies [11], be it hard-coded, be it based on priorities or explicit operators, is possible.
+In particular, in well-behaved merged solvers, it does not matter from which solvers the rules are coming.
+Thus any type of cooperation strategies [14], be it hard-coded, be it based on priorities or explicit operators, is possible.
 Moreover, the strategies can be very fine-grained, at the level of the application of a single rule from the solver program, i.e. single computation step.

-The work of [15, 6] focuses on building a constraint solver for the union of theories with given solvers.
-These theories are usually cast as equational theories.
-In [6], the theories are assumed to be disjoint.
-In [15], combination of theories sharing constructors have been investigated.
+The work of [18, 7] focuses on building a constraint solver for the union of theories with given decision procedures.
+These theories are usually casted as equational theories.
+In [7], the theories are assumed to be disjoint.
+In [18], combination of theories sharing constructors have been investigated.
 In CHR, equalities referring to distinct theories are assumed to be represented by different constraint symbols.
 CHR programs represent first-order theories, that can be unioned without any requirements.
 Operationally, however, we want to make sure that the resulting solver is still well-behaved.
+The constraint solvers we are interested in are not necessarily decision procedures, but trade efficiency for completeness.
+In the term rewriting literature, there is a considerable body of work on modularity of termination and also work on modularity of confluence [17, 13, 6].
+Although CHR borrows notions and techniques from term rewriting systems (TRS), it is not clear how these results would apply to CHR, since CHR are rather different to classical TRS: